gpascual/fortune-cookies-k8s-practice/README.md

 Very similar to the previous step but with the `fortune-cookies-takeaway` image.

 Are you able to show the logs of a cronjob with `kubectl` or a GUI tool.

+At this point, there should be a complete workflow where feature cookies are queued up on redis and customers are taking them away.
+Is the redis service properly configured?

+If you don't see any message or there are "Connection refused" messages in the takeaway cronjob logs, then it may be caused by redis not allowing external clients to connect.
+Try to check the `protected-mode` Redis configuration value.

+Normally, a redis server uses a configuration file in `/etc/redis.conf`.
+How this differs in the redis dependency chart?

 ## STEP 5 - Make an accessible endpoint that reads fortune cookies from Redis and returns them as response